Fallen Tree at Cedar College and now lies & withdrawing help (part3)

 It happened unexpectedly, and you were unprepared for it.
 BS

-18 months had passed since the accident, and the pain in my body was still present, not that anyone from the school had any first-hand knowledge of this.
-On the day of the accident, school leaders would have been stressed, worried, and confused, particularly when giving TV interviews.
-A few weeks had passed to gather their thoughts for the newsletter.
-They could tell the truth about the lack of tree maintenance, rather than blaming God.
-Did they take the opportunity? …
+Eighteen months had passed since the accident, and the pain in my body was still present, not that anyone from the school had any first-hand knowledge of this.
+On the day of the accident, school leaders would have been stressed, worried, and confused, particularly when giving TV interviews, and a few weeks had passed to gather their thoughts for the newsletter.
+They could tell the truth about the lack of tree maintenance rather than blaming God.

 ‘A stressful event is most likely to be traumatic if